 What are the challenges of observability?

 Observability does come with challenges, including the following:

-- Accidental invisibility of important events and data caused by a failure to properly filter or structure data sources that compete for attention.
+- Accidental invisibility.
+Failing to properly filter or structure data sources that compete for attention can lead to accidental invisibility of important events and data.
 This can cause a critical condition to be missed because it's hidden from view or processing.

-- Lack of source data, particularly trace information.
+- Lack of source data.
 Not all important information is collected, particularly at the application level and as it relates to tracing of workflows.
 Unlike resource or component status, traces of workflows usually require special software modifications to enable.

-- Multiple information formats from different sources of the same type of information can make it difficult to assemble the right information and interpret what's available.
+- Multiple information formats.
+It can be difficult to assemble the right information and interpret what's available when the same type of data comes in different formats from different sources.
 An organized strategy for structuring information into a standard form is required to ensure optimum observability handling.

 How do you implement observability?